imesh97/amq-filter-analysis/README.md

 python basketball.py
 ```

-This will analyze the performance of AMQ structures on basketball player names.
+This will analyze the performance of AMQ structures on basketball player statistics.

 ### Important Notes